Topics Map > Software Guides > Zoom

 During a meeting, hosts can take the following precautions:

 - Lock the meeting when all attendees are present.
 Be aware that people won’t be able to join if this is done, and the meeting will need to be unlocked to allow them in.
+The meeting can be locked from the Security panel as well as the Participants window.

 If a meeting is Zoombombed, hosts should: